 Manuscripts returned to authors for revisions should normally be revised and returned to the appropriate Associate Editor within three (3) months.
 Revisions of manuscripts of more than 100 pages or edited volumes must be completed and returned to the Associate Editor within six (6) months of receiving the reviewer’s comments.

-The page charge for Fieldiana currently ranges between $110 and $150 per page.
+The cost of producing each page of Fieldiana currently ranges between $100 and $150 per page.
 This figure varies depending on the length of the publication, the print run, and several other factors.
 If requested, after final acceptance the Managing Scientific Editor can provide a page charge estimate.
 The actual charge for a particular manuscript will be provided after printing is complete and an invoice is received from the printer.
 All authors are expected to provide some funding to support the production of their works.

 Page Proofs (Galley):

 Changes on page proofs are expensive.
 Author-generated changes on page proofs can only be made if the author agrees in advance, to pay for them.
 Normally, authors will only see one set of proofs.

 Authors receive a complimentary PDF of their published paper.